dataloop-ai/dtlpy-documentation/onboarding/08_pipelines.md

 As an example, a pipeline may start with preprocessing data through code snippets (such as cutting a video into frames), then sending the output to multiple parallel tasks for labeling, quality assurance, or other processes.
 Completed tasks can then be directed to a separate task for review, while discarded items are stored in a separate dataset.

-## Pipelines in SDK
+## Pipelines in the Python SDK
 The Dataloop platform allows for the manipulation and use of pipelines through both the user interface and the software development kit (SDK).
-For the purpose of this section, we will focus on working with pipelines through the SDK, but we will also provide additional resources at the end in the form of video tutorials for those who prefer to use the web version of Dataloop for managing pipelines.
+In this section, we will focus on working with pipelines through the Python SDK, but we will also provide additional resources at the end in the form of video tutorials for those who prefer to use the web version of Dataloop for managing pipelines.

 First, let's create a new pipeline:
 ```python